theodore-dream/wandb-terraform-demo/README.md

  - You should now be able to see an external IP on the `wandb` service if you run `kubectl get services`

 You can now access your wandb deployment by using the publicly exposed IP address and port and logging in.

-You will also be provided a URL when you do your application code runs and log them to wandb using the wandb utility.
+Once you have logged in to your instance you can use the wandb CLI to help verify your installation using: `wandb verify` and `wandb status`

+### Screenshots of example GCP deployment

 ### Example usage of the Weights and Biases

+I used an eaxmple project "my awesome project" to run different tests runs, or experiments, in the wandb platform

+More info here

+### Screenshots of wandb platform